ashley-brown13/movie-project/README.md

 ### How did you approach this challenge?

-#### I approached the challenge with excitement.
-I knew I would want to add a Redux store as my first enhancement, and I knew I also wanted to moderately style the pages.
+#### I approached the challenge knowing I would want to add a Redux store as my first enhancement, and I knew I also wanted to moderately style the pages.
 I knew I had a limited amount of time, and I wanted the small site to look presentable, be functionable, and user-friendly.

 ### What did you find challenging?